jordifierro/pachatary-android/README.md

 It places a marker over the exact position of each scene and when it is clicked shows a bubble with the scene title.
 When a bubble is tapped, app navigates to show its scene detail.
+There is a button to save or unsaved the experience.
+If experience is mine, edit button appears instead of save one.

 #### SceneDetailActivity
 ![SceneDetailActivity](https://s3-eu-west-1.amazonaws.com/abidria/static/scene-detail-screenshot.jpg)